Chipshop

 Chipshop is a hamlet in the civil parish of Lamerton in the West Devon district of Devon, England.
 Its nearest town is Tavistock, which lies approximately 2.7 mi south-east from the hamlet.
 The hamlet is situated on the B3362 and consists of approximately a dozen residences and a public house, the "Copper Penny Inn" (formerly the "Chipshop Inn").
-The name of the hamlet is nothing to do with fish and chip shops – miners in the local copper and arsenic mines were paid by scrip in the form of "chips" which they could exchange for goods at locations such as inns.
-The inn gained the name, and the hamlet grew up around it and took its name.
+The name of the hamlet is nothing to do with fish and chip shops – miners in the local copper and arsenic mines were paid by scrip in the form of "chips" which they could exchange for goods only at locations such as inns.
+One of these inns, the "Hare and Hounds", thus became colloquially known as the "Chipshop Inn", and the hamlet which formed around it took its name from this.
+The inn, which is still open today, is now known as the "Copper Penny Inn".